wright-group/bluesky-cmds/README.md

 ## configuration

-bluesky-cmds requires access to two ports:
+bluesky-cmds requires access to four ports:
-- bluesky re-manager
+- bluesky re-manager (2 ports)
 - bluesky zmq proxy
+- hwproxy

 By default, bluesky-cmds uses the default ports on localhost.
 This works for most applications.